vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 What parts of metadata we inject into events should be configurable, but we can and want to offer sane defaults here.

+Technically, the approach implemented at `kubernetes_pod_metadata` already is pretty good.

+One small detail is that we probably want to allow adding arbitrary fields from the `Pod` object record to the event, instead of a predefined set of fields.
+The rationale is we can never imagine all the use cases people could have in the k8s environment, so we probably should be as flexible as possible.
+There doesn't seem to be any technical barriers preventing us from offering this.

 ### Origin filtering

 We can do highly efficient filtering based on the log file path, and a more